Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Let’s face it.
 A lot of these heart rate monitors and fitness trackers aren’t exactly cheap.
 That’s why we included the Letscom smartwatch.
 As one user said, she was looking for “champagne on a beer budget” and found it in the Letscom Smart Watch.

-At under $50, it’s super affordable and a great starter device for anyone beginning a fitness routine or tracking their heart rate.
+At around $30, it’s super affordable and a great starter device for anyone beginning a fitness routine or tracking their heart rate.
 (It’s never too late to get started, right?)

 The Letscom Smart Watch has a large text screen with simple icons and controls, and not too many extras to get in the way of health tracking.
 Like the big brands, it tracks your heart rate, calories, and steps, and sleep patterns to give you a clear picture of your total state of health.